xcat21/phonebook2019/README.md

 Response:

-"Location →http://api.phonebook.loc:8000/v1/phonebook/:id" in Response header where :id is a new record ID.
+"Location: http ://api.phonebook.loc:8000/v1/phonebook/:id" in Response header where :id is a new record ID.

 Possible results code: